seanforyou23/syndesis/app/ui/src/scss/README.md

 # About the Syndesis CSS Framework

-Syndesis UI is a JavaScript application built on top of the Angular framework.
+Syndesis UI is a JavaScript application built on top of the React framework.
 As such, its CSS implementation encompasses two different layers:

 * A generic CSS foundation which is injected as a linked dependency into the main `index.html` file upon loading the web application for the first time.
 * Specific CSS rules which are injected into the main application shell on runtime.
 These particular rules are stylesheets whose hi-specificity CSS is scoped to a single component only, which are injected into the appshell when said component is rendered and get dynamically removed once the component is destroyed.